Medical imaging: Creation of three-dimensional images

 Some of these techniques are still at a research stage and not yet used in clinical routines.

 Non-diagnostic imaging

 Neuroimaging has also been used in experimental circumstances to allow people (especially disabled persons) to control outside devices, acting as a brain computer interface.

-Many medical imaging software applications are used for non-diagnostic imaging, specifically because they don't have an FDA approval and not allowed to use in clinical research for patient diagnosis.
+Many medical imaging software applications are used for non-diagnostic imaging, specifically because they do not have an FDA approval and not allowed to use in clinical research for patient diagnosis.
 Note that many clinical research studies are not designed for patient diagnosis anyway.

 Archiving and recording

 Used primarily in ultrasound imaging, capturing the image produced by a medical imaging device is required for archiving and telemedicine applications.
 In most scenarios, a frame grabber is used in order to capture the video signal from the medical device and relay it to a computer for further processing and operations.

 DICOM

 The Digital Imaging and Communication in Medicine (DICOM) Standard is used globally to store, exchange, and transmit medical images.
 The DICOM Standard incorporates protocols for imaging techniques such as radiography, computed tomography (CT), magnetic resonance imaging (MRI), ultrasound, and radiation therapy.